|

 Time

-Time is a big factor when training for triathlon,
+Time is a significant factor when training for a triathlon,

 particularly when a full-time job is also involved, which was the case for all

 the athletes.
-This requires that any speed development programme be designed in
+This requires that any speed development programme is designed in

 such a way as to minimise the number of sessions required and maximise the

 benefits from those sessions.
-In order to fit sessions around other commitments
+To fit sessions around other commitments,

-it is also important that they are not too long.
+it is also vital that they are not too long.

 Interval work, where the athlete works at a particular

-intensity for a particular length of time, is commonly believed to be one of
+intensity for a specific length of time, is believed to be one of

 sessions.
 The key factors in any interval work are: